t: 0116 241 8331 e: email@example.com

 APT exists to help you bring the best psychology to people when they need it, and one of the ways we do this is to develop high quality training for suitably qualified professionals to deliver under license.

-As an accredited APT tutor you are automatically licensed to run APT courses in your employing organisation for half the standard cost; yet those who attend the course receive the full course, the full workbooks, APT-Accreditation, and access to any post-course materials, in the usual way.
+As an accredited APT tutor you are automatically licensed to run APT courses in your employing organisation for half the standard cost (50% of the 'Online Live and Exclusive' fee, regardless of whether the course is held face-to-face or online); yet those who attend the course receive the full course, the full workbooks, APT-Accreditation, and access to any post-course materials, in the usual way.

 This means you can you can roll out high quality training within your organisation at half the cost it would be if you bought it in; see Case Studies below.